 Participation in Commencement is a privilege earned by students who complete degree requirements, and a student may participate in Commencement only once.
 A student who expects to finish requirements and receive the degree after fall term may petition to participate in Commencement the June before the degree is conferred.
 A student enrolled in an affiliated cooperative degree program who has completed the required units at Lawrence and the first year at the professional school may petition to participate in Commencement with the matriculation class, as may a student entering Lawrence's year-long elementary teaching apprenticeship who has completed all degree requirements and is deferring conferral of the degree.
 A petition to participate in Commencement must be submitted to the Faculty Subcommittee on Administration no later than April 15.

 When a degree is conferred, a citation is posted to the student's record noting the date and nature of the degree awarded.
 This information is included in all transcripts requested after the degree date.
-Diplomas are printed once each year and distributed at Commencement in June.
-Official transcripts, diplomas, and letters certifying completion of all requirements are released only for students whose accounts with Financial Services are clear.
+Diplomas are distributed at Commencement in June.
+Transcripts and diplomas are released only for students whose accounts with Financial Services are clear.

 The Dean's List

 The Dean’s List is an annual honor roll of students demonstrating exemplary academic performance.
 The list is compiled at the end of the academic year once all grades have been recorded.
 For a student to be included on the Dean’s List, the student’s record must meet the following qualifications:

 - The student must have earned at least 36 units in Lawrence courses during the academic year.
 Lawrence courses include courses taken on the Appleton campus or in a Lawrence-sponsored or affiliated off-campus program.

 - The student must have earned a GPA of at least 3.500 in those courses, with no unsatisfactory grades (D+, D, D-, F, or U).